beefyfinance/beefy-dot-com/src/content/blog/beefy-now-supports-the-kava-network.md

 Multichain (formerly Anyswap) supports Kava, and there is a wide selection of tokens you can bridge.
 These include BTC, ETH, USDC, USDT, and DAI.
 You can also get a small amount of KAVA from [Surfswap’s Faucet](https://app.surfdex.io/bridge/faucet) for gas fees when making your first swaps and transactions.

-There are currently five Sushiswap farms available:
+There are currently five SushiSwap farms available:

 1. [USDC-KAVA LP Vault](https://app.beefy.finance/vault/sushi-kava-wkava-usdc)
 2. [SUSHI-KAVA LP Vault](https://app.beefy.finance/vault/sushi-kava-sushi-wkava)